builderscon/builderscon/Consent-To-Civility.md

 # Consent to Civility

-Beacon organizers and attendees MUST adhere to our terms for "Consent to Civility".
+builderscon organizers and attendees MUST adhere to our terms for "Consent to Civility".

 Being civil means a lot of different things.
 We are being explicitly vague, because we are not here for a witch hunt.
 Organizers and attendees are expected to act in a manner that does not make others uncomfortable, feel threatened, or otherwise be hurt.